apehex/ctf/hackthebox/forensics/obfsc4t10n/README.md

     _f.write(bytes([_b & 0xff for _b in BYTES]))
 ```

 The shellcode itself would be very tiresome to analyse statically.
-Instead, let's reproduce the malware's process and inject the

-Actually `blobrunner` can inject shellcode in itself!
+Instead, `blobrunner` can inject shellcode in itself!
 Now we can debug
 blobrunner while it triggers the shellcode:

 ![][debugging-shellcode-screenshot]

-Actually the code contains a loop (see EIP above) modifying the rest of the
+The code contains a loop (see EIP above) modifying the rest of the payload!
-payload!

 The resulting bytes make no sense when interpreted as assembly, it's
 plain ASCII.